Vašica

 Vašica (Вашица) is a village in Serbia.
 It is situated in the Šid municipality, in the Syrmia District, Vojvodina province.
 The village has a Serb ethnic majority and its population numbering 1,717 people (2002 census).

+History

+Following Ottoman retreat from the region, the Lordship of Vukovar was established, and the village became part of its domain.

 Demographics

 Population of Vašica according to the official censuses: